kickingasparagus/ripeopedia/README.md

 **Product Name:** Ripeopedia

-**Product Description:** Ripeopedia is device that checks a fruit/vegetable and tells its users whether that fruit/vegetable has gone bad (or how many days it has until it goes bad).
+**Product Description:** Ripeopedia is a device that checks a fruit/vegetable and tells its users whether that fruit/vegetable has gone bad (or how many days it has until it goes bad).

 GitHub Pages Link:
 - https://kickingasparagus.github.io/ripeopedia/